 - Quizzes.
 These are designed to assess your understanding of basic concepts.
 Sociology, like other sciences, rests on a conceptual language that needs to be mastered in order to be useful.
 Often this involves terms that are relatively common in "lay" or everyday language but have a specific meaning in sociology.
 Indeed, the relationship between lay language and sociological language is itself a major topic of sociological theory and research.
 Some terms that you will learn to use differently than how they might ordinarily be defined: alienation, bureaucracy, capitalism, class, rationality, and solidarity.
 The ability to break with everyday usage, then group phenomena in a new way and identify new relationships, is one major of purpose of social theory-quizzes help assess how successful you are in doing this. - Section.
 This part of your grade will be split into two parts: - Participation.
 Half of your section grade depends on this essential part of your work during this course.
 You need to attend each section and actively participate in the work that goes on there.
 This mainly means carefully reading the assigned material.
 Each of the figures we will study has generated oceans of commentary, both in print and on the internet.
 Your task, however, is to deal directly with the texts you have been assigned, not to do web or library research on the theorists themselves.
 This is because there is no substitute for reading what they wrote.
 Only when you directly engage with their work will you grasp their ideas and, just as importantly, their styles of thought. - Reading Responses.
 The other half of the section grade will be based on 10 reading responses that you will produce throughout the semester.
 These responses will be assessed on a three point scale (1, .5, or 0). - Midterm.
 This will be similar in format to the quizzes, but will also include some slightly longer essay questions.
 Attending the lectures, going to section, and reading the assigned material will be the best preparation for this exam. - Final.
-The fourth piece of your grade will be based on an in class final.
-The final exam will be on December 14th.
-Attending the lectures, going to section, and reading the assigned material will be the best preparation for this exam.
+The fourth piece of your grade will be based on this take home exam.
+You'll be required to write three tightly structured comparative essays of about 750 words each.
+The exam will ask you to compare and contrast specific arguments from specific passages of the readings.
+It will be passed out at the course review on Thursday, April 27 and will be due on Monday, May 10.